pesto-students/booktown-backend-n10-gamma/README.md

 1. Product-service
 2. Filter-service
 3. user-service
-4. gateway : All the service are combines and run through gateway
+4. gateway : All the service are combined and run through gateway

 ## Installation